 If you want your arrangement to smell scrumptious, use cinnamon scented pine cones!

-The white pumpkin is just weighting down the pinecones so they don’t shift.
-It will be taken out after the Indian corn is in place.
+The white pumpkin is just weighing down the pinecones so they don’t shift.
+It will be taken out later.

 On a side note… store Indian Corn in plastic shoe-type boxes from year to year.
 My corn must be a decade old!
 Just make sure the box is plastic and the lid is secure.
 No mice, thank you!

 I used an orange pumpkin and a small yellow gourd.
-Rest them on top of the pinecone filler.
+I rested them on top of the pinecone filler.

 Oh, I love love love fluff!
 It really takes arrangements to the next level!
 I’m using small clumps of green leaves and berries that I plucked off of a swag.